richardkxu/distributed-pytorch/README.md

 ## Overview

+We will focus on:
+- distributed mixed precision training with NVIDIA `Apex`

 We will cover the following training methods for PyTorch:
 - regular, single node, single GPU training
 - `torch.nn.DataParallel`
 - `torch.nn.DistributedDataParallel`
-- mixed precision training with NVIDIA `Apex`
+- distributed mixed precision training with NVIDIA `Apex`
 - `TensorBoard` logging under distributed training context

 We will cover the following use cases: